BroadbandForum/usp-test/index.md

 </ol>
 <h3 id="get-message-using-search-expression-search-path-inclusive-lesser-comparison">1.51 Get message using search expression search path (inclusive lesser comparison)</h3>
 <h4 id="purpose-51">Purpose</h4>
-<p>The purpose of this test is to ensure the can retrieve the values of parameters in the Agent’s Instantiated Data Model when the requested path uses a search path to retrieve objects that that parameters that are less than or equal to a particular value.</p>
+<p>The purpose of this test is to ensure the Controller can retrieve the values of parameters in the Agent’s Instantiated Data Model when the requested path uses a search path to retrieve objects that that parameters that are less than or equal to a particular value.</p>
 <h4 id="functionality-tag-50">Functionality Tag</h4>
 <p>Mandatory</p>
 <h4 id="test-setup-51">Test Setup</h4>